Skip to content

 • JSON files for KV storage

-• A SQLite database for the knowledge graph
+• SQLite databases for the knowledge graph and (optionally) vector embeddings

 You can commit these to your repo for a fully portable knowledge base.